skip to main content

 • Electrical systems are tested and 3rd party certified for performance.

-Once Pierce employees have tested the fire truck, a 3rd party inspector completes an independent review to verify the truck meets or exceeds NFPA specifications.
+Once Pierce employees have tested the fire truck, a 3rd party inspector completes an independent review to verify the truck meets or exceeds all NFPA specifications.
+Not only does Pierce test to the required NFPA 1900, 1911 and ULC-S515 standards, our VIP Certification tests against the NFPA 1900 and ULC-S515 design standards in its entirety.

 If the fire truck includes an aerial device, there is a comprehensive aerial testing and inspection process, which involves taking the ladder through its range of motion and testing all components.
 A 3rd party inspection follows to verify the aerial device meets or exceeds NFPA specifications.